17 End of Term Tips

 - Add a note to your calendar to make certain that you change the “I” grade when the work is completed or the deadline passes.

-A letter grade should not be changed to an “I” unless the you have made an error.
-This might happen if the 150 days passes and the grade becomes an “E.”
+A letter grade should not be changed to an “I” unless you have made an error.
+This might happen if the 150 days pass and the grade becomes an “E.”

-Beginning with Fall 2018, the grade submission process has been changed.
+In Fall 2018, the grading submission process was changed.
 The e-Learning Support team has created tutorials to walk faculty through the process.